benoitbryon/documentation-style-guide-sphinx/README.rst

 Documenting standards for Sphinx-based projects
 ###############################################

-This project is about coding standards applied to `Sphinx`_-based documentations.
+This project is about coding standards for `Sphinx`_-based documentations.

 **********
 Ressources